NashTech-Labs/Setup-Prometheus-and-Loki-with-Docker-compose-on-Grafana/README.md

 ## Add a logging data source : Loki

-* Loki is a Prometheus-inspired horizontally scalable, highly available, multi-tenant log aggregation solution.
-It is made to be very simple to use and very cost-effective.
-Instead of indexing the logs' content, it creates a list of labels for each log stream.

 1. In the side bar, hover your cursor over the Configuration (gear) icon, and then click Data Sources.
 2. Click Add data source.
 3. In the list of data sources, click Loki.